wunderdojo/Kitchen-Sink/README.md

 ![alt text](https://github.com/wunderdojo/kitchensink/blob/master/assets/toolbar-english.png)

-You can even translater "Kitchen Sink" to your favorite language!
+You can even translate "Kitchen Sink" to your favorite language!
+(Or at least let Google take a crack at it.)

 ![alt text](https://github.com/wunderdojo/kitchensink/blob/master/assets/toolbar-spanish.png)